thundergolfer/source-rank/docs/project_intro.md

 ### Getting the data - “I want to avoid dishonest publications”
 1. Fact check organisations will more often (I think) fact check *people* rather than individual articles
 2. So if you search for people in the `author` table and see whether their name shows up on the fact check websites, we can trace this back to the publications they've published on.

-### Getting the data - "I want to avoid highly biased sources"

-MediaBiasFactCheck.com has a lot of data on this, but they don't seem to provide a public API.
-Scraping their list-view pages shouldn't be too hard though.